 What happens if I have to retire early due to ill health?

-If you have at least three months total membership and an administering authority approved independent registered medical practitioner certifies that you have become permanently unable (until your 65th birthday) to perform the duties of your office efficiently because of ill health or infirmity of mind or body, you will receive your pension and lump sum immediately.
+If you have at least three months total membership and an independent registered medical practitioner approved by your administering authority certifies that you have become permanently unable (until age 65) to perform the duties of your office efficiently because of ill health or infirmity of mind or body, you will receive your pension and lump sum immediately.
 The medical practitioner must be qualified in occupational health medicine and must not have previously been involved in your case.

 How is an ill health pension and lump sum calculated?